-- pad_event (int) Pad the event to this many characters. - colors (bool) Use colors for a nicer output. - repr_native_str(bool) When True, repr() is also applied to native strings (i.e. unicode on Python 3 and bytes on Python 2).
+- pad_event (int) Pad the event to this many characters. - colors (bool) Use colors for a nicer output.

+- force_colors (bool) Force colors even for non-tty destinations.
+Use this option if your logs are stored in a file that is meant to be streamed to the console. - repr_native_str (bool) When True, repr() is also applied to native strings (i.e. unicode on Python 3 and bytes on Python 2).
 Setting this to False is useful if you want to have human-readable non-ASCII output on Python 2.
-The event key is never repr() -ed.
+The event key is never repr() -ed. - level_styles (dict) When present, use these styles for colors.
+This must be a dict from level names (strings) to colorama styles.
+The default can be obtained by calling ConsoleRenderer.get_default_level_styles()